Upagiaqtavut – Setting the Course: Climate Change Impacts and Adaptation in Nunavut

 - government planning and policy.
 Specific action items taken to date include the establishment of permafrost monitoring stations throughout the territory and information collection initiatives on local water supplies.

-The federal price on carbon came into effect in Nunavut on July 1, 2019 under the federal Greenhouse Gas Pollution Pricing Act (the Act).
-The federal carbon levy applies in Nunavut at a rate of $20 per tonne of carbon dioxide (CO2) emissions in 2019 and will rise yearly until it reaches $50 per tonne in 2022.
+The Nunavut Government has not implemented its own carbon pricing regime.
+As a result, the federal price on carbon came into effect in Nunavut on July 1, 2019 under the federal Greenhouse Gas Pollution Pricing Act (the Act).
+The federal carbon levy applies in Nunavut at a rate of $40 per tonne of carbon dioxide (CO2) emissions in 2021 and will rise yearly until it reaches $50 per tonne in 2022.

 The Act has the following features:

 - For larger industrial facilities, an output-based pricing system for emissions-intensive trade-exposed (EITE) industries applies.
 It covers facilities emitting 50,000 tonnes of CO2 equivalent per year or more, with the ability for smaller EITE facilities that emit 10,000 tonnes of CO2 emissions to voluntarily opt-in to the system over time.
 A charge applied to fossil fuels, generally paid by registered distributors (fuel producers and distributors).

 Carbon pricing in Nunavut takes into account the territory’s special circumstances, including high costs of living and of energy, and challenges with food security.
 In this regard, the federal government has agreed to:

 - provide relief for fuels used for aviation in the territory.
 The fuel charge will apply to these fuels at a rate of $0/litre